 But once you know you’ve got something worth sharing, don’t be shy about a clear call to action — let your audience know how they can help get the word out.

 This one (like #1) takes more time, but it will repay you many, many times over.

 If you don’t currently have a great network of people who like your work and want to share it with their own audiences, it’s time to begin building one.

 In today’s world, we don’t create success all by ourselves.
 Success is a team activity — and it’s up to you to build a strong, healthy team.

-If you found this post interesting and valuable, I hope you’ll share it on Facebook, Twitter, LinkedIn, or your platform of choice.
-Just use those handy social sharing buttons at the top of the post!
+If you found this post valuable, I hope you’ll share it on Facebook, Twitter, LinkedIn, or your platform of choice. 🙂 Just use those social sharing buttons at the top or bottom of the page!